obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    Sets the current streaming service to stream with.

-   :param service: The streaming service to set.
+   :param service: The streaming service to set

 ---------------------------------------

 .. function:: obs_service_t *obs_frontend_get_streaming_service(void)

-   :return: A new reference to the current streaming service object.
+   :return: A new reference to the current streaming service object

 ---------------------------------------